The 1948 Progressive Party Platform

-We call for the establishment of an integrated Federal grant-in-aid program to build new
+We call for the establishment of an integrated Federal grant-in-aid program to build

-schools, and assist municipalities and states to establish free colleges.
+secondary schools, and assist municipalities and states to establish free colleges.

 We call for a system of Federal scholarships, fellowships, and cost-of-living grants,

 free from limitations or quotas based on race, creed, color, sex or national origin, in

 order to enable all those with necessary qualifications but without adequate means

 of support to obtain higher education in institutions of their own choice.

-We call for a national program of adult education in cooperation with state and local authorities.
+We call for a national program of adult education in cooperation with state and

-professional schools which now exclude them by law.
+graduate and professional schools which now exclude them by law.

 We call for a Department of Education with a Secretary of Cabinet rank.

-The Progressive Party recognizes culture as a potentially powerful force in the moral and
+The Progressive Party recognizes culture as a potentially powerful force in the

-preservation of peace, and realizes that the culture of a
+democracy and the preservation of peace, and realizes that the culture of a

 democracy must, like its government, be of, by, and for the people.

 We pledge ourselves to establish a department of government that shall be known

-as the

-of the spirit of the American people, and toward the enrichment of
+as an expression of the spirit of the American people, and toward the enrichment of

 the people's lives, to make the arts available to all.